 Having a career in web development is rewarding, you get to spend your working day coding websites and apps that are part of everyday life, on every device.

-There are many free resources available on the web and there are many options when it comes to courses/bootcamps.
-So it can be difficult to know where to start, in this article we will outline the first steps you need to take to retrain as a web developer.
+There are many free resources available on the web and there are many options when it comes to developer courses and bootcamps, so it can be difficult to know where to start.
+In this article we will outline the first steps you need to take to retrain as a web developer.

 HTML is the structure